mrtolkien/lol_beautify_gdocs/README.md

 `50<jungle>`

-Inside the tags you can use champion's names, role names, and in the near future item names.
+Inside the tags you can use champion's names, role names, item names, and some custom tags.
 The number represents the picture size, in points.

 For role names, I use `top, jungle, mid, bot, supp`.